nuxt/nuxt/docs/3.api/1.composables/use-preview-mode.md

 # `usePreviewMode`

-You can use built-in [`usePreviewMode`](/docs/api/composables/use-preview-mode) composable to access and control preview state in Nuxt.
-If the composable detects preview mode it will automatically force update necessary [`useAsyncData`](/docs/api/composables/use-async-data) and [`useFetch`](/docs/api/composables/use-fetch) to rerender preview content.
+You can use the built-in `usePreviewMode` composable to access and control preview state in Nuxt.
+If the composable detects preview mode it will automatically force any updates necessary for [`useAsyncData`](/docs/api/composables/use-async-data) and [`useFetch`](/docs/api/composables/use-fetch) to rerender preview content.

 ```js
 // Just check if preview mode is enabled